OzTamir/Chromask/SHMUZIC.md

   * Confirms return to action; usually the inverse of Pause Open.

 [] bruh - every 10% platform there will be a “bruh”

+# Soundtrack
+[] "javascript" whispers in the soundtrack